andieleee/CPE487/Lab3/README.md

 In the code block above, the first line is us changing the size of the ball from 8 pixels to 12 pixels.
 I added a ball_x_motion below the ball_y_motion that makes the ball move in the x direction.
 Originally, I combined all of the motions of the ball under one if statement, but it ran better under multiple if statements.
 After the begin line, I changed the color from red to cyan by changing green and blue to one.

 The ball would be drawn to the circle equation (x^2+y^2=r^2) instead of four lines of VHDL specifying the boundaries for a square.
+We didn't really draw anything, as we just knew this formula from a previous class and decided to use it.
 In addition, we changed pixel_col, pixel_row, ball_x, and ball_y to integers in order to fully make the ball.
 Otherwise, a quarter of the ball would show up.
 The video for the movement is below

 https://github.com/andieleee/CPE487/assets/65604948/6f0d63b0-aebe-48f4-8ef8-8d1ee7022f0e